-2.2 Specific TMDL-Related Requirements in the District's MS4 Permit
+2.3 Specific TMDL-Related Requirements in the District's MS4 Permit

-In addition to the District's permit requirements related to the standard stormwater management program elements, the permit also includes several major requirements relevant to TMDLs and TMDL implementation.
+The District's MS4 permit includes several major requirements relevant to TMDLs and TMDL implementation.
 The requirements in the permit are set out in a number of different sections, but are summarized in the Section 1.4, Discharge Limitations.
 This section states that: